addff/2310-ITT440/10% Individual Assignment/AHMAD ZIKRY BIN ADAM/README.md

 Ninja IDE:

 1) What is Ninja IDE?
+Ninja-IDE (Ninja Is Not Just Another IDE) is an open-source integrated development environment (IDE) designed primarily for Python developers.
+It offers a range of features and tools aimed at simplifying the development process, including code highlighting, completion, and refactoring.
+Ninja-IDE aimed to provide a lightweight, yet feature-rich environment for Python development.
+However, it's worth noting that development on Ninja-IDE slowed down in recent years, and as of my last knowledge update in January 2022, the project might not have the same level of active development or support as other more widely-used IDEs like PyCharm, Visual Studio Code, or Atom.
+Developers might want to consider the current status and community support before choosing Ninja-IDE for their projects.

 2) Description of Ninja IDE.
+Ninja-IDE, short for "Ninja Is Not Just Another IDE," is an open-source integrated development environment primarily tailored for Python developers.
+It was created with the intention of providing a lightweight yet functional environment for Python programming.
+Ninja-IDE, though focused on Python, supports other programming languages as well.
+However, it was more tailored to cater to the Python development community with tools and features specifically designed for Python coding.

 3) Significant of Ninja IDE.
+The goal behind the Ninja-IDE is to show how full-featured IDE can assist in development of powerful feature-rich software, being free and with open source code at the same time.
+Ninja-IDE has powerful and highly configurable code editor with highlighting support for several languages.

 4) Ninja IDE's Demostration